turingschool/lesson_plans/ruby_04-apis_and_scalability/websockets_workshop.markdown

 });
 ```

 Our server isn't actually running, however.
-First, we need to pass our Express application into the `http` module.
+First, we need to pass our Express application into the
+`http` module.

 ```js
 // server.js
 var server = http.createServer(app);
 ```

 Then we need to tell the server what port to listen on.
-If there is an environment variable set, then we'll use that—otherwise, we'll default to 3000.
-This is useful if we ever want to
+If there is an environment variable set, then we'll use
+that—otherwise, we'll default to 3000.

+Having some configuration like this in place can be useful
+if we need to run the app in a different environment, such
+as Heroku.

 ```js
 // server.js